random-letters76364547634675/discord-nitro-generator-and-checker.-2023-/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-optinal: use https://cron-job.org to remotly see if your script is still running. ( image )![Screenshot (468)](https://user-images.githubusercontent.com/128254887/226699800-ddb57c0b-b3f3-420b-991f-9db2263caa2c.png) just paste the link that is in the "webview" panel seen into the creat menu.
+optinal: use https://cron-job.org to remotly see if your script is still running. ( image )![Screenshot (468)](https://user-images.githubusercontent.com/128254887/226699800-ddb57c0b-b3f3-420b-991f-9db2263caa2c.png) just paste the link that is in the "webview" panel seen into the create menu.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 for the fast ones that just want to copy the code: